Nemanja Tomić: Trikala

 On 30 August 2017 Greek Football League side Trikala announced the signing of Tomić.
-On 10 December 2017 he scored twice in a 3-1 home win against Apollon Larissa.
+On 10 December 2017 he scored twice in a 3–1 home win against Apollon Larissa.

 International career

 Tomić made his first appearance for the Serbia U21 on 11 February, in 2009, in a friendly match against Cyprus U21.
 He was selected to be a part of the Serbia squad for the 2009 European Under-21 Championship in Sweden, and given the number 22 shirt.
 In the final tournament, he came in as a substitute in the all three group matches.
 Tomić made his debut for the Serbian senior team in a friendly match against Japan on 7 April, in 2010.
 Serbia won the match 3–0, with Tomić scoring Serbia's third goal from a free kick.
 In November 2011, he was additionally called up to the team for two friendly matches against Mexico and Honduras.
+He earned a total of 5 caps (1 goal) and his final international was an August 2012 friendly match against the Republic of Ireland.